nervosnetwork/tippy/README.md

   ```
 4. Open `Tippy.sln` with Visual Studio 2019 (v16.8 or later), Visual Studio 2019 for Mac (v8.8 or later), or Visual Studio Code
 5. Select `Tippy` as startup project for the solution, then start debugging it
-6. Browse `http://localhost:5000/home` in your browser (if it's not opened automatically)
+6. Browse `http://localhost:5000/home` in your browser

 ### Add Database Migration